davidjerleke/embla-carousel/packages/embla-carousel-docs/src/content/pages/guides/previous-and-next-buttons.md

 ## With vanilla JavaScript

 Adding event listeners to our buttons is easy.
-It just requires som basic JavaScript to get this done.
+It just requires some basic JavaScript to get this done.
 First, we need to **grab our wrappers and buttons**:

 ```js
 import EmblaCarousel from 'embla-carousel'